FHP troopers find Dollar General semi-truck on fire along I-75

-COLUMBIA COUNTY, Fla.
-(WCJB) – Two lanes on Interstate 75 in Columbia County were blocked after a vehicle caught on fire Tuesday morning.
+Two lanes on Interstate 75 in Columbia County were blocked after a vehicle caught on fire Tuesday morning.

 Florida Highway Patrol Troopers responded to calls about a Dollar General semi-truck that had caught on fire at 6:05 a.m.